 Am I a bad manager?
-10 signs your leadership style needs some work.Reading Time: 5 minutes
+10 signs your leadership style needs some work

-If you ask just about anyone, chances are they’ll have at least one story about an awful manager.
-You’ve probably got one in mind right now I bet!
+If you ask just about anyone, chances are they'll have at least one story about an awful manager.
+In fact, we'd bet good money you probably have someone in mind right now.

-Great leaders drive strong employee engagement, exceptional performance and solid workplace wellbeing from the top down, and a lack of quality leadership can be a killer for business success.
+Great leaders drive strong employee engagement, exceptional performance and solid workplace wellbeing from the top down.
+So, a lack of quality leadership can be a killer for business success.

 But, are you a great manager?
 Or, are you a bad manager?